-The UCT Postgraduate Prospectus (available on the UCT website) contains the latest admissions requirements for the specific academic programmes on offer at postgraduate level from the Faculty of Humanities.
+The current UCT Postgraduate Prospectus (available on the UCT website) contains the latest admissions requirements for the specific academic programmes on offer at postgraduate level from the Faculty of Humanities.
 In general, applicants are required to have a Bachelors degree in the relevant discipline or equivalent qualification.

 Applicants with appropriate and relevant experience may be eligible for admission through the Recognition of Prior Learning (RPL).

-In the Faculty of Humanities RPL applications are approved by the Deputy Dean of Research and Postgraduate Affairs on the recommendation of the HoD who asesses the relevance of an applicant's prior experience.
+In the Faculty of Humanities RPL applications are approved by the Deputy Dean of Research and Postgraduate Affairs on the recommendation of the Head of Department (HoD) who assesses the relevance of an applicant's prior experience.